White-Rabbit-Scientific/egui-widget-themenator/README.md

 at your option.

 ## Author
-Made with ❤️ by Rob @ White Rabbit Scientific
+Made with ❤️ by Rob @ White Rabbit Scientific.

 Inspired by modern design tools and clean UI patterns.